-Some scholarships may not be used in conjunction with other scholarships and awards.
-Each scholarship has its own stipulations and restrictions.
+Some scholarships may be combined with others but each scholarship has its own application requirements, stipulations and restrictions.
 Failure to meet these conditions may result in forfeiture of the scholarship.

-Disbursements are normally divided equally between the two semesters.
-Students will receive the higher of all awarded institutional scholarships (no stacking of these scholarships will be allowed).
-For complete details, contact the MACU Financial Aid Office, or visit the financial aid section located in the online MACU catalog.
+Disbursements are divided equally between the two semesters.
+Students will receive the highest of all awarded institutional scholarships.
+For complete details on the scholarships, please contact the MACU Financial Aid Office, visit the University's website, or visit the financial aid section located in the online MACU catalog.